tedi-software/tedi-software.github.io/docs/pages/index.md

 **TEDI** is the key to unlocking the full potential of your business software.
 By connecting systems and automating workflows, TEDI helps companies operate more efficiently, reduce costs, and make smarter, data-driven decisions.
 If you're looking to future-proof your organization and break down operational silos, TEDI is the solution you need.

+**TEDI** is now **AI-capable** — enabling integration with Groq, OpenAI, and LangChain to introduce intelligent reasoning, transformation, and decision-making steps directly into your workflows.
+Whether you're enriching data, generating structured outputs, or applying context-aware logic, TEDI can now incorporate AI models into pipelines with ease.

 {: .important-title }
 > QUICK START